 Business collaboration definition

 Also known as 'collaborative working', business collaboration is where two or more individuals (or companies) work together to achieve shared business objectives.
-It may sound like a pretty simple and obvious working practice, but there are intricacies and methods to maximise collaboration, and thus improve production output.
+It may sound like a pretty simple and obvious working practice – most people probably collaborate with their colleagues every day – but there are methods to maximise collaboration, and improve production output.

 Types of business collaboration